freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 02/15/2023 Don't lose to fees.
+If you're not trading [Crypto CFDS](https://accopen.radexmarkets.com/?Ic=PP8UK&s=r6) what are you even doing?

 + 02/08/2023 All unregulated altcoins are going to [0](https://www.basedconsulting.co).

 + 02/06/2023 Richard Heart is only giving updates because he's been pressured by Jack "the vampire" Levin to do so.